Using HTML5 video with canvas

 and <canvas>

 elements would be a great choice to use together?
 In fact, the two elements are absolutely wondrous when you combine them!
-I’m going to show you a handy demo using these two elements, which I hope will prompt cool future projects from you.
+I will show you a handy demo using these two elements, which I hope will prompt cool future projects from you.
 Firstly, place the <video>

 and <canvas>